Extreme Weather Indices

 -

-Probability of daily precipitation above 25mm over the forecast period (p1d25_prob).
+Probability of the daily precipitation above 2mm over the forecast period (p1d2_prob).
 Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
 Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
 Units: mm Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
 Both dry and wet precipitation extremes have the ability to inhibit proper crop growth.
 The greatest daily precipitation index covers the risk of excessive precipitation in the short term, while the other indices pertain to longer term moisture availability.
 Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 -

-The Probability (likelihood) of heat wave days for cool season crops occurring Heat wave days: The number of days in the forecast period with a maximum temperature above the cardinal maximum temperature, the temperature at which crop growth ceases.
-This temperature is 30°C for cool season crops (dhw_cool_prob).
+The probability of effective growing season degree days above 100 for warm season crops.
+This condition must be maintained for at least 5 consecutive days in order for EGDD to be accumulated (egdd_warm_100prob).
 Week 1 and week 2 forecasted probability is available daily from April 1 to October 31.
 Week 3 and week 4 forecasted probability is available weekly (Thursday) from April 1 to October 31.
-Cool season crops require a relatively low temperature condition.
-Typical examples include wheat, barley, canola, oat, rye, pea, and potato.
-They normally grow in late spring and summer, and mature between the end of summer and early fall in the southern agricultural areas of Canada.
-The optimum temperature for such crops is 25°C. Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
+Cumulative heat-energy satisfies the essential requirement of field crop growth and development towards a high yield and good quality of agricultural crop products.
+Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 -